Antarctica New Zealand

-Antarctica New Zealand is an Institute set up by the Government of New Zealand in 1996 to manage its interests in Antarctica and the Ross Sea.
+Antarctica New Zealand is an agency set up by the Government of New Zealand to manage its interests in Antarctica and the Ross Sea.
 As well as providing logistics support to a large scientific programme, it also runs bases such as Scott Base.
 It has run other bases in the past, such as Vanda Station.

 New Zealand's involvement in Antarctica began in 1923, when activities were closely connected with the United Kingdom.
 Close cooperation with other nations has been an important part of New Zealand's involvement in Antarctica.